Baltic University

 A total of 76 students graduated from the Baltic University in its short existence: 53 of them were Latvian, 16 Lithuanian, and 7 Estonian.
 Many others went on to complete their studies at other universities.
 Three male student fraternities, Fraternitas Imantica, Gersicania and Fraternitas Cursica, and two female, Spīdola and Zinta, were founded in Pinneberg.
-A non-notable Estonian corporation, Fraternitas Ucuensis, was founded in 1948.
+An Estonian corporation, Fraternitas Ucuensis, was founded in 1948.

 In 1947 it was written that "The Baltic DP university with about 170 professors on the teaching staff and 1,200 students in eight faculties and 13 subdivisions has been running for three semester."